PhantomAppDevelopment/firebase-as3/auth/email/README.md

     "email": "someone@example.com",
     "displayName": "",
     "idToken": "<A long String>",
-    "registered": true
+    "registered": true,
+    "refreshToken": "<A long String>",
+    "expiresIn": "3600"
 }
 ```

 Note that failing to enter the correct password 3 times in a row will block the IP for future login attempts for a while.

 The `idToken` received from this response is used to perform further account management requests.
-It is also used to get an `access_token` for Auth requests.
+The `refreshToken` is used to get an `access_token` for Auth requests.
 For more information see the bottom of this page.

 ## Password Reset